 For family members claiming disability that do not receive disability benefits from the SSA, third-party verification that the family member meets the HUD definition of disability must be provided.
-See the Eligibility chapter for the HUD definition of disability.
 The third-party will verify whether the family member does or does not meet the HUD definition.
-A doctor or other medical professional, a peer support group, a nonmedical service agency, or a reliable third-party who is in a position to know about the individual's disability may provide the third-party verification of a disability.
+A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third-party who is in a position to know about the individual's disability may provide the third-party verification of a disability.